 Austin Rivers scored a career-high 29 points, the most ever by a Duke freshman against North Carolina.
-Yet it was his career-high six three-pointers including the one over Tyler Zeller as time expired that cemented Rivers’ name into Duke-Carolina history.
+Yet it was his career-high six 3-pointers, including the one over Tyler Zeller as time expired, that cemented Rivers’ name into Duke-Carolina history.

 Duke Offense By Time Left on Shot Clock